sonofhypnos/dotfiles/README.md

 ```

 Then run ./install.sh (make sure you have emacs and neovim installed)
+(./install.sh will also ask you if you want to recompile your home-manager config)

 put the following at the top of the bashrc (if your are using the local one)